kkarbowiak/cpp-argparse/tutorial/readme.md

  * We have brought back a positional argument, hence the complaint.
  * Note that the order does not matter.

-How about we give this program of ours back the ability to have multiple verbosity values, and actually get to use them:
+How about we give this program of ours back the ability to have multiple verbosity values, and actually get to use them (`complex1.cpp`):
 ```c++
 #include "argparse.h"
 #include <iostream>